 Most active volcanoes in the U.S. are in Hawaii, Alaska, and the Pacific Northwest.
 The danger area near a volcano covers about a 20-mile radius.
 Some danger, though, may exist 100 miles or more away.

-Visit these resources to find out how to prepare for and respond to a volcanic eruption.
+Visit these resources to find out what you need to know about volcanic eruptions.

-Learn the many hazards of a volcanic eruption.
-Learn how to build an Emergency Supply Kit and make a Family Emergency Plan.
-Learn what you need to be aware of during an eruption, and how to find shelter and information after.
+Learn the many hazards of volcanic eruptions and what you need to be aware of.
+Learn how to prepare an emergency supply kit and family emergency plan.
+Learn how to find shelter and information after.
 (Ready.gov)

-Do you live in a known active or dormant volcano area?
+Do you live in a volcano area?
 If so, you need to know about your local warning systems and emergency plans.
-Learn the other hazards that can be caused by an eruption and how to prepare before an event.
-Find out what to do during an eruption, whether indoors or outdoors, and how to protect yourself during ashfall.
-You can also get tips on how to stay safe after.
+Learn the how to prepare before an event and what to do during, both indoors and outdoors.
+You can also find out how to protect yourself during ashfall.
 (American Red Cross)

-Get information about how to prepare for a volcanic eruption.
-You can also learn how the EPA responds and about the health and environmental impacts after.
+Get information about how to prepare for a volcanic eruption and how the EPA responds.
+You can also learn about the health and environmental impacts that follow an eruption.
 (Environmental Protection Agency)

 Volcanoes - What You Should Know

 Get advice on how to protect yourself and your family after an eruption.
-There are also links to help you learn about other hazards that can occur with an eruption.
+There are also links to information about other hazards that can occur with an eruption.
 (Centers for Disease Control and Prevention)

-Learn what ash is, what it can do, and how to prevent damage.
+Learn what volcanic ash is, what it can do, and how to prevent damage.
 Get tips on what actions to take for clean-up and disposal.
-You can also view brochures about volcanic ash from the International Volcanic Health Hazard Network (IVHHN).
+You can also view brochures from the International Volcanic Health Hazard Network (IVHHN).
 (U.S. Geological Survey)